MovingBlocks/TempDoc/Home.md

 Interested in getting involved with working on the game?
 This section is for you!

-  * [[ContributorGuide]] - anything related to contributing to Terasology including links to help you learn the related technologies
+  * [[Contributor Guide|Contributor-Guide]] - anything related to contributing to Terasology including links to help you learn the related technologies
   * [[DevSetup]] - specifically how to set up to develop on Terasology on your local machine
   * [[FancyGit]] - more advanced Git topics that you don't _need_ to be able to run from source, but may need to submit source or maintain your source setup over time
   * [[IssueTracking]] - how and what we're tracking using the !GitHub issue system